frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/buying/request-for-quotation.md

     ![Supplier Quotation Screen]({{docs_base_url}}/assets/img/buying/rfq-supplier-quotation.png)

-    The supplier has to enter the amount and notes (payment terms) on the form and click on Submit.
+    The Supplier has to enter the amount and notes (payment terms) on the form and click on Submit.
 In the Quotations section, previous quotations will be visible.

 4. On submission, ERPNext will create a Supplier Quotation (draft mode) against the Supplier.
 The user has to review the Supplier Quotation and submit it.
-When all items from the Request for Quotation have been quoted by a Supplier, the quote status is updated to 'Received' in the 'Suppliers' table of Request for Quotation.
+When all the items from the Request for Quotation have been quoted by a Supplier, the quote status is updated to 'Received' in the 'Suppliers' table of the Request for Quotation.

     ![RFQ status after supplier quote]({{docs_base_url}}/assets/img/buying/rfq-supplier-quoted.png)